Technical Description - Max-i Fieldbus

 8) Many fieldbus systems, which use termination resistors including CAN, have the problem that the low level is always 0 V, but the high level depends on the signal level and any attenuation.
 This makes it even more difficult to select the right triggering level.
 If the level is chosen too high, a high level may not be recognized in case of attenuation, and if the level is too low, the bus will be very sensitive to noise and it may take too long time for the signal to go low in case of bias distortion.
 In Max-i, the high signal level is always equal to the low signal level just with opposite sign, so the ideal triggering level is always in the middle no matter how much the signal is attenuated.
 This makes the signal/noise level even better in practice compared to other fieldbus systems.
 Below the very critical detection of a recessive CAN bit during bus arbitration is compared to the completely uncritical detection of a Max-i bit:

-9) The CAN transceiver is usually connected to the negative supply line so a voltage drop on this line causes bias distortion.
-Max-i uses the midpoint between the power supply lines as 0-V reference, but must then require that the voltage drop in the two lines are approximately the same.
+9) The CAN transceiver is usually connected to the negative supply line so even though for example DeviceNet has two power supply lines in the cable for 0 and +24 V, they should not be used for driving heavy loads like actuators and lamps as any voltage drop in the negative supply line will cause bias distortion.
+Max-i uses the midpoint between the power supply lines as 0-V reference, but must then require that the voltage drop in the two lines are approximately the same, which in practice means that they must have the same cross section.

 10) In case of a balanced 4-wire line, where the two communication conductors are connected together in all devices, Max-i will usually survive a failure on one of these conductors or connectors.
 If more power supplies are used, Max-i may also survive a failure on one of the supply lines so that Max-i is able to survive a failure on two neighbor conductors or connectors.